-Table 20.50.020 is the residential density and dimension table.
-The proposed amendment will delete exception #6 which states maximum building coverage shall be 35% and the maximum hardscape shall be 50% for single family detached in the R12 zone.
+Table 20.50.020 Residential Density and Dimension Table - The proposed amendment will delete exception #6 which states maximum building coverage shall be 35% and the maximum hardscape shall be 50% for single family detached in the R12 zone.
 This exception was originally put in place a number of years ago as a reaction to a single family subdivision in an R12 zone.
 At the time, neighbors believed that single family homes on R12 sized lots were out of character with the neighborhood and single family homes shouldn't be built on smaller lots.
 Staff believes that this exception is out of date and overly restrictive in terms of dictating what sort of housing type may be located on a parcel.

-- 20.50.050 is the residential building height section of the code.
-The proposed amendment will allow renewable energy and environmental building features to be built above maximum building heights.
-A similar amendment was recently passed for environmental features over the maximum building height in the commercial zones. - 20.50.390 is the required parking tables.
-The proposed amendment is located in the exception section of the tables.
-The proposed amendment will add a requirement "D" that states any amount of surface parking lot that is over the minimum required number of stalls shall be paved with permeable pavement. - 20.50.400 is the section of the code that allows reduction to the minimum parking requirements.
-The proposed addition would allow an applicant to use permeable pavement on at least 20% of the area of the parking as a criteria for the Director to reduce overall parking up to 25%. - 20.50.410 is the parking design standards.
-The proposed amendment will add a requirement for any parking space abutting a wall shall provide an additional 18 inches above the minimum space width to provide space to exit the vehicle. - 20.50.500 is internal landscaping for parking areas.
+- 20.50.050 Residential Building Height The proposed amendment will allow renewable energy and environmental building features to be built above maximum building heights.
+A similar amendment was recently passed for environmental features over the maximum building height in the commercial zones. - 20.50.310 Golf Courses (see Attachment 4).
+Seattle Golf and Country Club submitted this amendment in February 2012 and seeks to amend the code by allowing golf courses to be completely exempt from the tree conservation, land clearing and site grading standards in the code.
+Typically, a site that has many trees, such as CRISTA Ministries, has tree regulations imposed by the master development plan permit.
+In the case of the Seattle Golf Club, a golf course by nature needs to be free of trees in order to play the game.
+Also, trees create shading on the course which restricts grass from growing making it difficult to maintain the playing surface.
+Staff does not support a total exemption from the tree section of the development code.
+However, staff does support alternative language presented in Attachment 5. - 20.50.390 Parking Tables The proposed amendment is located in the exception section of the tables.
+The proposed amendment will add a requirement "D" that states any amount of surface parking lot that is over the minimum required number of stalls shall be paved with permeable pavement.
+This amendment will provide an environmental benefit if a developer proposes to "over park" a new development. - 20.50.400 Minimum Parking Requirements.
+The proposed addition would allow an applicant to use permeable pavement on at least 20% of the area of the parking as a criteria for the Director to reduce overall parking up to 25%.
+This amendment will provide greater environmental protection as a way to reduce overall parking spaces. - 20.50.410 Parking Design Standards the proposed amendment will add a requirement for any parking space abutting a wall shall provide an additional 18 inches above the minimum space width to provide space to exit the vehicle. - 20.50.500 Internal Landscaping for Parking.
 Staff has proposed adding two items under letter "E".
 The first is allowing gaps in curbs to allow for stormwater runoff.
-The second item is natural drainage landscapes (such as rain gardens, bio-filtration swales and bioretention planters) when designed in compliance with the stormwater design manual. - 20.60.040 is the adequate water supply section of the code.
-The proposed amendment will strike the requirement that the applicant can demonstrate that the existing water supply system available to serve the site complies with any limitation or condition imposed by the City approved comprehensive plan of the water purveyor.
+The second item is natural drainage landscapes (such as rain gardens, bio-filtration swales and bioretention planters) when designed in compliance with the stormwater design manual. - 20.60.040 Adequate Water Supply The proposed amendment will strike the requirement that the applicant can demonstrate that the existing water supply system available to serve the site complies with any limitation or condition imposed by the City approved comprehensive plan of the water purveyor.
 The wording in this section allows a District's water plan to preempt City code.